nedlir/languagepod101-scraper/README.md

 ###  :bookmark_tabs: Example
 For the sake of example, the process of downloading of a course from [Japanese Pod 101](https://www.japanesepod101.com/) will be demonstrated.

-Japanese Pod 101 and all other sites have a similiar structure which looks as following:
+Japanese Pod 101 and all other sites have a similar structure which looks as following:
   ```
   Japanesepod101
   ├─ Level 1 - Absolute Beginner